lesaint/lesaint.github.io/content/tips/2023-12-03_install_git_on_qnap_qts_5.md

 title: Install Git on QNAP's QTS 5.X
-tags: Qnap, Git
+tags: QNAP, Git

-`Git` is not installed by default on Qnap's QTS 5.X systems (nor was it on QTS 4.X).
+`Git` is not installed by default on QNAP's QTS 5.X systems (nor was it on QTS 4.X).

 In absence of standard package managers (eg. `apt`), `Git` must be installed via a third-party App Repository in QNAP's App Center.